BeeGFS Hive Index

 RHEL based systems

-BeeGFS Hive index repositories and packages are digitally signed.
+BeeGFS Hive Index repositories and packages are digitally signed.
 Add the public key to your package manager.
 This can be done as follows:

 rpm --import https://www.beegfs.io/release/hive/gpg/GPG-KEY-hive

-Download the BeeGFS Hive index package repository file for your distribution from BeeGFS Hive index package repository. eg. For RHEL 8 this can be done as follows.
+Download the BeeGFS Hive Index package repository file for your distribution from BeeGFS Hive Index package repository. eg. For RHEL 8 this can be done as follows.

 wget https://www.beegfs.io/release/hive/dists/beegfs-hive-rhel8.repo -O /etc/yum.repos.d/beegfs_hive.repo

-Install BeeGFS Hive index package.
+Install BeeGFS Hive Index package.

 yum install beegfs-hive-index